-Another option is to switch the motor to a servo motor and use the newer IPA or the older Gemini servo (GV6K).
+Another option is to switch the motor to a servo motor and use the newer IPA.

 Another option is to consider the newer IPA drive/controller.
 That uses the AcroBasic programming language and it can certainly do anything the old GT6K could.
-The IPA has Ethernet TCP/IP communications and 2 analog inputs (no analog outputs) and has additional features (absolute encoder support, lower price than the GV6K and Ethernet/IP for communications with Allen Bradley PLCs via Add On Instructions).
-The GV6K programming is the same though.
+The IPA has Ethernet TCP/IP communications and 2 analog inputs (no analog outputs) and has additional features (absolute encoder support and Ethernet/IP for communications with Allen Bradley PLCs via Add On Instructions).

 Servo motors do have advantages of:

 1. They're more accurate because they're a closed loop system.
 Step motors can open loop and can stall/lose position and you don't know it without an encoder; by the time you add an encoder on the back of the motor, you're better off with a servo 99% of the time.

 2. They run cooler and are more efficient because they only draw power as needed because it's an error driven system.
 Thus you're not using very much power when you're not moving; step motors with most drive are running at current when stationary.
 This makes step motors run hot.

 3. Servo motors can run at higher speeds.
 Step motors top speeds are 50rps (3000rpm) (with very little torque to actually accel/decel the load) if it's a good stepper drive like the Gemini/Zeta.
 Servo motors can run at 83rps (5000rpm) and higher, increasing your machine throughput and decreasing per part cost.